Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey

 \subsection{Motivational Systems}

 To clarify agents' motivation, providing an expected utility for each perceptual state in the motivation evaluation is the pre-condition in their decision-making, especially in discovering goals achieving them automatically, and determining the priority of drives \cite{romero2019simplifying}.
 Many machine learning algorithms share the properties of value systems and provide a way for AI agents to improve their performance in tasks and respect their innate values \cite{merrick2017value}.
-The most typical and general model is reinforcement learning (RL).